fleetingbytes/shell-scripts/notes-on-mktemp.md

-# Exploratory Tests of mktemp and a Critical Review of Its Manual Page
+# mktemp - Exploratory Tests and a Critical Review of Its Manual Page

 ## Abstract

 This study explores the interplay between the *template* arguments and the *tmpdir* and *prefix* options of mktemp(1).
-It finds imprecisions in the manual page, including one invocation form where mktemp does not behave as described.
+It finds errors and imprecisions in the mktemp manual page and suggests appropriate corrections.
-Further it suggests that there is much to be improved regarding the content and wording of the mktemp(1) manual page.
-The appendix is autor's reflection on the problems encountered when studying and understanding the mktemp manual page.

 ## Introduction

-I find the man page on mktemp very difficult to read.
+I find the manual page on mktemp very difficult to read.
-It did not make clear to me what each option does and what the exact result in each invocation would be, especially when considering all the fallback scenarios.
+It failed to make clear to me what each option does and what the exact result in each invocation would be, especially when considering all the fallback scenarios.

 After a careful study of mktemp(1) I used mktemp in a few scripts